skielosky/NYU-Tandon-Machine-Learning-and-Reinforcement-Learning-in-Finance/01-guided-tour-of-machine-learning-in-finance/README.md

 Programming Assignment
 =====================
-1. Euclidean Distance Calculation: Euclidean Distance Calculation.
-In this assignment you will compute Euclidean distance between elements in n-dimensional space.
+1. ***Euclidean Distance Calculation:*** In this assignment you will compute Euclidean distance between elements in n-dimensional space.
 Each coordinate of a point in n-dimensional space is sampled from Uniform distribution.
 We will study properties of distribution of Euclidean distances by varying dimensionality of the space.
-2.
+2. ***Linear Regression Implementation:*** In this assignment you will implement linear regression model using three Python packages: scikit-learn, numpy, and tensorflow.
+We will be using generated data set for this assignment.
+3. ***Tobit Regression:*** In this assignment you will learn how to implement Tobit Regression model using Tensorflow.
+You will work with generated data.
+In addition, you will apply Linear Regression model and Neural Network model to non-linear data to see how Neural Networks help to overcome non-linearities in the data.
+4. ***Course Project:*** In this exercise you will be using FDIC dataset to predict bank defaults.
+You will use Logistic Regression from scikit-learn model, construct your own Logistic Regression model using Tensorflow, and, finally build and train Neural Network for bank failure prediction